forbes110/Awesome-Unofficial-Implementation-with-Explanations/README.md

 ### Contribution Format
 Each folder should contain:
 - `explanation.md`: The description the implementation.
-- `implementation/`: A subfolder where the implementation code and explanations are stored.
+- `implementation/`: A subfolder where the implementation code and explanations are stored, or if there are url to the repo of the implementation, this can be skipped.

 ### Example Structure
 ```